To become a 10x design engineer, you need to leverage engineering design tips. Then the more tips you use, the quicker you can level up.

 I always create to-do lists for every project I work on.
 This way, I never forget even the smallest of tasks.

 Because projects become hairy as you get knee-deep into the work.
-In other words, design changes are common.
-So, you can easily lose track of new design elements as they shuttle towards you.
+You can easily lose track of new design elements as they shuttle towards you.

 #3 Think outside of the box

-Also, learn the engineering creative process.
+Next, learn the engineering creative process.
 I’ve illustrated this process using the Golden Gate Bridge development as an example.
-You can see how engineers had to think outside of the box to figure out a unique design solution.
+You can see how engineers thought outside of the box to find a unique design solution.

 #4 Brainstorm and sketch ideas on paper